-In the late 1930s, when Hitler’s Germany was coming to the pinnacle of its power, tens of thousands of Jewish children from Germany, and eventually Austria, Czechoslovakia, Poland, Hungary, and other countries left their homes to travel to England and further afield.
+In the late 1930s, when Hitler’s Germany was coming to the pinnacle of its power, over ten thousand Jewish children from Germany, and eventually Austria, Czechoslovakia, Poland, Hungary, and other countries left their homes to travel to England and further afield.

 This mass movement of children became known as ‘Kindertransport’, ‘Kinder’ being the German word for children.
 On trains and boats, these children left behind siblings, parents, grandparents, friends, and the only way of life they had ever known for the relative safety in England and beyond.

 Typically, these children never saw any of their relatives again, as many were murdered by the Nazis during World War II.
 For the majority of these children, the parting at the train station in cities like Berlin or Prague was forever.
 It is estimated that 10,000 children were saved between December 1938 and August 1939, just prior to the outbreak of the war.

 Aid agencies and popular opinion pressured the British government to accept Jewish refugees.
 After allowing those under 17 years of age to enter, the Refugee Children’s Movement facilitated the movement of the children into England.
 The families of the children had to find a sponsor, have valid passports for them and provide £50 to finance their eventual repatriation.